rathore05/RetrofitCall/README.md

-This is Shivam!!

-Simple Android Application for making api calls using Retrofit Library
+An Android Application for making api calls using Retrofit Library